aws-samples/non-profit-blockchain/ngo-ui/README.md

 the UI login page in a pane in the Cloud9 IDE.
 You can expand this out to your browser by clicking the icon next to the URL in the preview pane.

-## Step 5 - register a user in the application
+## Step 5 - Register a user in the application
 Registering a user is necessary before you carry out any tasks in the UI application.
 User registration will call the Fabric CA and enroll a new user.
 This user will then be used to invoke transactions and execute queries against the Fabric network.
 You can register a new user in the UI application.
 The link